How Can You Survive a Nuclear Attack?

 In this case, the old duck and cover technique would serve you well.
 Get under a table or a desk, cover your head with your arms and open your mouth.
 Try not to hold your breath.
 This prevents the blast wave from popping your lungs.

-Surviving the initial blast only gets us so far, we would still only have 10-15 minutes to get to shelter before the radioactive fallout starts making it to the ground.
+Surviving a nuclear attack goes beyond just surviving the initial blast, we would still only have 10-15 minutes to get to shelter before the radioactive fallout starts making it to the ground.
 Fallout is the small particles of radioactive dust and debris that the explosion threw up into the atmosphere.

 For those of us that make it to cover before the fallout makes it to the ground, it’s best to try to get into a building with thick concrete walls, underground facilities like a subway or parking garage, or the basement of an apartment building.
 The fallout is going to land on the rooftop, so the closer to the ground floor you can get the better.